Previous dayNovember 20, 2025Next day

 0.0 km---✓ ReviewedUSGS →

 Reports of a magnitude 2.0 earthquake 54 km SSE of Denali National Park, Alaska came in on November 20, 2025 at 22:43 UTC.
-At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 63.075°, -151.423°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-20